Skip to navigation Skip to content

 Paper and return to sender mail

-All physical mail, including Return to Sender, must be scanned and uploaded to PaNDA.
+All physical mail, including Return to Sender, is scanned and uploaded to PaNDA.
 This registers the item in the workload management system and creates a work item for action.

 Scanning of Incentives physical mail is managed by the mail scanning team.
-The scanned mail is sent to PaNDA as work type Other Programs (INC_OTHER_PROGRAMS).
+The scanned mail is sent to Kofax for the work to be uploaded to PaNDA for processing.

 Other Programs work type

-Work items with this classification will be allocated as work to staff via the PaNDA Quick Ready function.
+Work items with this classification will be allocated to staff via the PaNDA Quick Ready function.

 Staff allocated these work items must: